jplattel/obsidian-query-language/README.md

 ## Todo / Features

 - [x] Sorting the ouput?
+- [ ] Add a tag field to the table output
 - [ ] Allow queries on frontmatter specific fields?
 - [ ] Allow more complex [logical query operators](https://fusejs.io/api/query.html).
 - [ ] Other output options like a table or something?
 Or even a graph?